Luminous flux (lumens)

 Understanding luminous flux is crucial to determining the right brightness for your space.
 Too few lumens can lead to insufficient lighting, while too many lumens can cause glare and uncomfortable conditions.
 By knowing how many lumens you need, you can:

-• Increase efficiency: Ensure adequate lighting, not overexposure this way you avoid unnecessary energy consumption.
+• Increase efficiency: Provide adequate lighting, not overexposure this way you avoid unnecessary energy consumption.

-• Improve functionality: Optimise workspaces with adequate lighting for productivity and safety.
+• Improve functionality: Optimize workspaces with adequate lighting for productivity and safety.

-• Creating atmosphere: For light in non-work related environments, adjust the brightness for a more desirable ambience.
+• Creating atmosphere: For light in non-work related environments, adjust the brightness for a more desirable ambiance.

 DarkLight S-series - Light Angle Adjustment